melezhik/Sparrow6/posts/Application Less Containers.md

 # Conclusion

 Inverted deployment schema, when containers initiate update through agent layers and decoupling application from container could be an interesting alternative to classic container deployment schema, where application always packed into container images.
 Such an approach may give a lot flexibility in container life circle management and simplify kubernetes configurations.
-More over Raku together with Sparrow may be a good choise when writing configuration managment agents.
+More over Raku together with Sparrow may be a good choice when writing configuration management agents.

 Please let me know what you think.
 Comments and feedback are welcome.